 Managing Director – Retail, Oticon Australia Pty Ltd

-At Oticon Australia (Oticon), Janet is responsible for growth strategy formation, leading & engaging a strong team to execute the strategy across a network of retail clinics in both Australia & New Zealand, and fostering a culture of innovation and empowerment.
-Prior to Oticon, Janet was the Group General Manager Strategy at St Vincent’s Health Australia, Group Manager Strategic Development at St John of God Health Care, and held several roles at St John of God Pathology including National Operations Manager and Director of Finance.
+At Oticon Australia Pty Ltd (known in the retail marketplace as Audika), Janet is responsible for growth, innovation and the transformation of the unified retail hearing health network of Audika retail clinics in both Australia & New Zealand.
+Prior to Oticon Australia, Janet was the Group General Manager Strategy at St Vincent’s Health Australia, Group Manager Strategic Development at St John of God Health Care, and held several roles at St John of God Pathology including National Operations Manager and Director of Finance.

 HCIA also has the following members:

 Managing Director & Chief Executive Officer, Bay Audio Australia Pty Ltd